Privacy Policy

 - EU-US Data Privacy Framework (DPF) — for Stripe, which is a certified participant

-We conduct Transfer Impact Assessments (TIAs) for all US-based sub-processors and review them annually.
+We conduct Transfer Impact Assessments (TIAs) for US-based sub-processors where required and review transfer safeguards when providers, regions or processing purposes change.

 8. Data retention